 Market Report: US Treasury Yield Spread & S&P 500 Equity Market Dynamics

 Updated on 2023-09-19 US Treasury 10Y-3M Spread The US Treasury 10Y-3M spread is a crucial indicator of the difference between long-term and short-term interest rates.
 It is widely used as an indicator to study curve inversion levels.
 A 10Y-3M spread that approaches 0 signifies a 'flattening' yield curve.
 Furthermore, a negative 10Y-3M spread has historically been viewed as a predictor of a recessionary period.
 It has predicted every recession from 1990 to 2023, but has occurred 6 to 24 months before the recession occuring, and is thus seen as a far-leading indicator.
 The Fed uses the spread in a model to predict recessions 6 - 24 months ahead.
 As of 2023-09-19, the current spread stands at -117 basis points.
 It has historically oscillated between a maximum of 387 basis points on 1992-05-04, and a minimum of -189 basis points on 2023-06-01.
-The current spread level of -117 basis points falls below the long-term mean-reversion level, indicating a potential signal, and suggests taking LONG position on USD10Y3M spread.
+The current spread level of -117 basis points falls below the long-term mean-reversion level, indicating a potential signal, and suggests taking a long position on USD10Y3M spread.

 When a trader anticipates that the spread (in this case, the 10Y3M yield spread) is significantly below its long-term mean and expects it to increase, the trader might consider taking a "long position" on the spread itself, not on any specific bond.
 A "long position" in this context means that the trader is betting that the spread will increase.
 To take a long position on the spread, the trader can use various financial instruments, such as derivatives or spread trading strategies.
 The goal is to profit from the anticipated rise in the spread.

-Note: A positive yield spread (10Y > 3M) indicates that long-term interest rates are higher than short-term interest rates, while a negative yield spread (10Y < 3M) indicates that short-term interest rates are higher than long-term rates.
-S&P 500 Equity Market Index The Standard and Poor's 500, or simply the S&P 500, is a stock market index tracking the stock performance of 500 of the largest companies listed on stock exchanges in the United States.
-It is one of the most commonly followed equity indices.
 As of 2023-09-19, the current price stands at 4443.95.
 During the period from 1990 to 2023, it reached its highest at 4796.56 on 2022-01-03 and its lowest at 295.46 on 1990-10-11.
 Over the period, the index hit its highest return at 11.58% on 2008-10-13 and its lowest return at -11.98% on 2020-03-16, experienced a cumulative loss of -52.58% on 2009-05-19 with the maximum drawdown in the S&P 500 during the same period was -56.78%.

 Note: The period runs from 1990 to 2023, totaling 8494 business days.

 Consolidated Market Report As of 2023-09-19, the US Treasury 10Y-3M spread stands at -117 basis points, well below its long-term mean-reversion level of 159 basis points.
 This negative spread, which differentiates the long-term from short-term interest rates, has historically foreshadowed economic downturns, typically forecasting recessions 6 to 24 months in advance.
 Given that the spread reached its lowest at -189 basis points recently on 2023-06-01, and juxtaposed with the S&P 500's performance - peaking at 4796.56 in 2022 and dipping as low as 295.46 in 1990, the current market scenario suggests heightened caution.
-The equity market, while robust in its recent performance with the S&P 500 priced at 4443.95, might be poised for a re-evaluation in the face of these leading indicators.
-Investors might consider re-strategizing their positions, especially with the spread signaling a potential long stance on the USD10Y3M.

 Note: The figure considers the US Treasury 10Y3M rates spread, expressed in percentage, and the time-series of the S&P 500 prices.
 The period runs from 1990-01-02 to 2023-09-19, totaling 8494 business days.
 If required, the missing rates with maturities are calibrated using an appropriate yield curve construction model with 30/360 day count convention.
 Disclaimer: Please note that this information is for educational purpose only and does not constitute financial advice.